Load audio data

 "audio.wav",

-max_silence=0.3, # maximum duration of tolerated continuous silence within an event
+max_silence=0.3, # Maximum tolerated silence duration within an event

 )